 Saturday, October 19, 2024

 My week in LA that went as well as I could have hoped.
-My subject was lovely; we forged a warm connection in person and made a good strong start on the book.
+My new subject and I forged a warm connection in person and made a good strong start on the book.
 Little by little the narrative arc is coming into view.
 I think I have decided on a first chapter, centered on an event that chronologically occurs in the middle of her story, but it brings together all the threads of the book, so perhaps I can start there and hopefully engage the reader, then return to the beginning, working my way back to that climactic moment, then moving beyond it.
 I do worry about stealing a narrative high point that could help pace the middle section of the story, but there's a lot that happens in my subject's life after this event that will be equally as compelling, if told right.
 I just have to figure out how to tell it right.
 I started this post on my phone while at the airport in LA.
 I'm back home now, listening to tapes to get my subject's voice in my head and reflecting on the work we've begun.
-I have many more interviews to do, but now my subject and I have identified the people I need to talk to, those who can help to widen her story's lens.
-The path forward feels open, as my subject and I parted company in a good and congenial place.
+I have many more interviews to do, but now my subject and I have identified the people I need to talk to, who can help to widen her story's lens.

 The first morning, she was very apologetically running late from an early meeting.
 While waiting for her on a bench outside her office building, I snapped the selfie above at the same moment that my daughter texted me.